Webb Simpson betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Webb Simpson of the United States plays his shot from the seventh tee during the second round of the Procore Championship 2025 at Silverado Resort and Spa on September 12, 2025 in Napa, California.
+(Jed Jacobsohn/Getty Images)

-Webb Simpson finished tied for 16th at 11-under in his most recent appearance at the Sony Open in Hawaii in 2025.
+Webb Simpson finished tied for 16th at 11-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving on his strong history at this tournament.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Simpson's recent history at the Sony Open in Hawaii